Ecohydraulics/flusstools-docs/docs/index.rst

 * *geotools* - versatile functions for processing spatial data for fluvial ecosystem analyses based on `gdal`_ and other open source libraries.
 * *fuzzycorr* - a map comparison toolkit that builds on fuzzy sets to assesss the accuracy of (numerical) river models (principal developer: `Beatriz Negreiros`_).
-* *what2plant* - finds the best plant species for a fluvial ecosystems (currently implemented only for the Rhine bassin and the Bavarian Pre-Alps - principal developer: `Lukas Schoeberl`_).
 * *lidartools* - *Python* wrappers for `lastools`_ (forked and modified from `Kenny Larrieu`_).

 .. note::